 This was where I nearly began, but was distracted by the movement on the edge of my senses, hearing, listening, peripheral, awareness.
 Good stories.
-I lived in Notting Hill, All Saints Road, for a time before moving to Lebanon Court, I'm still not familiar with the dates, early 1970s, maybe 1972?
+I lived in Notting Hill, All Saints Road, for a time before moving to Lebanon Court, I'm still not familiar with the dates, early 70s.
 Working on Valentine Magazine, more like playing at something called work.

 I walk into the day in one way, I write into the day in another way, and then the day begins, itself, another day.
 I was thinking about walking with a camera being akin to writing with a pen.
 Something to do with holding.
 This sense of being that is embodied, so many imperceptible senses, rhythms, playing, their part in forming this day, this moment in this day, a presence.

 I'm still staying with working on making books each day until the end of September.
 I'm thinking about photography, as usual, but a photography more akin to writing.
 Holding a camera, walking with a camera, some sort of intent.
 Holding a pen, drawing a line, forming a letter, shaping a word, composing a sentence.
 Using a camera for snapshots is a bit like using a pen for doing a shopping list.

 I can use the pen in different ways.

 To make a drawing, to draw a letter, to form a word.

 I can use a camera in different ways.

 To hold a camera, is like holding a pen.

 To walk with a camera, to write with a pen.